calebharris/fp_book_club_ts/docs_src/README.md

 ## Updates

+### 18 October 2018
+* Start pushing some stuff about Option from Ch.
+4

+### 17 October
+* Add inline answers for all remaining Ch.
+3 exercises

 ### 12 October 2018
 * Add inline answers for all remaining Tree exercises in Ch.
 3
 * Use and explain `unknown` in some Tree functions